Sharing my experience in the classroom as a life skills special ed transition teacher by providing resources and solutions for fellow educators

 ...

-Our next topic in the Consumer Math Blog Series is about how to teach Tipping.
-Read more about why and how you can teach how to Tip using my Tip Lesson Unit (click here to get your copy).
+Hey, special education teachers, curious how to teach Tipping to your students with special needs?
+Read more about why and how you can teach how to Tip to special education students using my Tip Lesson Unit (click here to get your copy).

 Purpose of Teaching How to Tip